Thandukode: Culture

 Thandukode village is a predominantly Muslim populated area, hence the culture is orientated to that religion.
 Duff Muttu, Kolkali and Aravanamuttu are common folk arts of this locality.
 There are many libraries attached to mosques giving a rich source of Islamic studies.
 Most of the books are written in Arabi-Malayalam which is a version of the Malayalam language written in Arabic script.
 People gather in mosques for the evening prayer and continue to sit there after the prayers discussing social and cultural issues.
 Business and family issues may also be sorted out during these evening meetings.
 The Hindu minority of this area keeps their rich traditions by celebrating various festivals in their temples.
 Hindu rituals are done here with a regular devotion like other parts of Kerala.
 The people of village still maintain strongly the relation among different religions.

 Transportation

 Thandukode village connects to other parts of India through Nilambur town.
 State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways 12, 29 and 181.
 National highway No.66 passes through Ramanattukara and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The nearest airport is located at Kozhikode.
 The nearest major railway stations are at Thodikappulam and Vaniyambalam.

 Agriculture

-The main agricultural item is rubber which occupies a major part of total plantation; other crops include coconut, arecanut and tapioca.
-Additionally, there are ooultry farms, pig farms and fish farms.
+Rubber is the primary agricultural product, occupying a significant portion of the total plantation area.
+Rubber cultivation began after independence, as British colonial authorities restricted its cultivation by requiring special permits.
+Other notable crops include coconut, arecanut, and tapioca.
+In addition to crop farming, there are also poultry and fish farming activities in the region.